 Building safer communities In 2030 people living in South Africa feel safe and have no fear of crime.
 They feel safe at home, at school and at work, and they enjoy an active community life free of fear.
 Women can walk freely in the street and the children can play safely outside.
 The police service is a well-resourced professional institution staffed by highly skilled officers who value their works, serve the community, safeguard lives and property without distinction, protect the peaceful against violence and respect the rights of all to equality and justice All schools should have learner safety plans.
 Increase community participation and safety initiatives.
 Safety audits done in all communities focusing on crimes and safety conditions of the most vulnerable in the community To ensure enforcement and compliance with environmental legislation Conduct environmental compliance inspections To provide and advice on legal matters, draft and interpret contracts and legislations, ensure legal compliance.
-Provide inhouse legal support to the municipality A state that is capable of playing a developmental and transformative role A state that is capable of playing a developmental and transformative role To encourage good governance and public participation Provide municipal accountability and strengthen local democracy To promote the needs and interests of special focus groups Coordinate, advocate, capacitate, mainstream, monitor and evaluate special focus programmes Duildian a To provide assurance and consulting services to management and Council on internal controls, risk management and governance Improve risk management systems and protect the municipality from risks Building a capable and developmental state To improve municipality's financial planning, expenditure, accounting and Compile Annual GRAP Financial Statements compliant and submit to stakeholders reporting capability Manage and monitor financial resources of the municipality To provide responsive customer care Render customer care services Create an administrative head of the public services Compile Workplace skills plan and submit to LGSETA Staff at all levels has the authority, experience, competence and support they need to do their jobs service with responsibility for managing the career progression of heads of department.
-Put in place a hybrid approach to top appointments that allows for the reconciliation of administrative and political priorities To provide effective and efficient Human Resources management and development Render efficient Human Resources management, optimal development and Organisational strategies.
+Provide inhouse legal support to the municipality A state that is capable of playing a developmental and transformative role A state that is capable of playing a developmental and transformative role To encourage good governance and public participation Provide municipal accountability and strengthen local democracy To promote the needs and interests of special focus groups Coordinate, advocate, capacitate, mainstream, monitor and evaluate special focus programmes Building a To provide assurance and consulting services to management and Council on internal controls, risk management and governance Improve risk management systems and protect the municipality from risks capable and developmental state To improve municipality's financial statements com stakeholders reporting capability Manage and mo Compile Annual GRAP Financial Statements compliant and submit to stakeholders Manage and monitor financial resources of the municipality To provide responsive customer care Render customer care services Create an administrative head of the public services Compile Workplace skills plan and submit to LGSETA Staff at all levels has the authority, experience, competence and support they need to do their jobs he authority, service with responsibility for managing the To provide effective and efficient Human Resources management and development Render efficient Human Resources management, optimal development and Organisational strategies.